devfile/api/.github/ISSUE_TEMPLATE/feature_request.md

   1. Fill out the issue template below
   2. Use Gitter if you have a question rather than a bug or feature request.
-    Gitter community channel is at: https://gitter.im/devfile/community
+    See the Gitter community channel at: https://gitter.im/devfile/community

-Thanks for understanding, and for contributing to the project!
+Thanks for understanding and for contributing to the project!

 -->